Growth hormone treatment for children born small for gestational age

 Growth hormone (GH) affects many of the metabolic processes carried out by somatic cells, the best known of which is the effect of increasing body mass.
 Although generalized growth is stimulated, it is not evenly distributed among the protein, lipid, and carbohydrate compartments.
 Body protein content increases, total body fat content falls, and an increase in plasma and liver lipid content occurs because of mobilization of free fatty acids (FFA) from peripheral fat stores.
 The ability of insulin to promote fatty acid synthesis is antagonized by growth hormone.

-The indications for and efficacy of exogenous growth hormone treatment in children with intrauterine growth restriction are reviewed here.
+The indications for and efficacy of exogenous growth hormone treatment in children who were born SGA are reviewed here.
 The causes of and diagnostic approach to the child with short stature are discussed separately.
 (See "Causes of short stature" and "Diagnostic approach to children and adolescents with short stature".)

 - Hokken-Koelega AC, De Ridder MA, Lemmen RJ, et al. Children born small for gestational age: do they catch up?
 Pediatr Res 1995; 38:267.